THIS DATE IN HISTORY: April 2

 Coffey ties Orr's mark of 46 goals, set in 1974-75, by scoring an unassisted goal late in the first period, then gets No. 47 by beating Wendell Young 2:44 into the second period.
 He scores a power-play goal against the Calgary Flames two days later and finishes the season with 48 goals, still an NHL record.

-1927: Lorne Chabot of the New York Rangers becomes the first rookie goaltender in NHL history to earn a shutout in his Stanley Cup Playoff debut.
-Neither Chabot nor Boston's Hal Winkler allow a goal in a scoreless tie in Game 1 of the Semifinals.
+1927: Lorne Chabot of the New York Rangers becomes the first rookie goalie in NHL history to earn a shutout in his Stanley Cup Playoffs debut.
+Neither Chabot nor Boston's Hal Winkler allow a goal in an 0-0 tie in Game 1 of the Semifinals.

 1939: Mel Hill, a 25-year-old forward in his first full NHL season, earns the nickname "Sudden Death" by scoring his third overtime goal of the Bruins' Stanley Cup Semifinal series against the New York Rangers to win Game 7.
 Ray Getliffe of the Bruins and the Rangers' Muzz Patrick score less than two minutes apart late in the second period at Boston Garden, but goaltenders Frank Brimsek of the Bruins and Bert Gardiner of the Rangers keep the game tied 1-1 through the rest of regulation time and two overtime periods.
-But Hill, whose overtime goals win Games 1 and 2 for the Bruins, strikes again at 8:00 of the third overtime.
-He takes a pass from Bill Cowley in front of the Rangers' net, holds the puck for a second and flips it past Gardiner on the short side to win the series.
-More than 75 years later, Hill is still the only player in NHL history to score three overtime goals in one playoff series.
+Hill. whose overtime goals win Games 1 and 2 for the Bruins, strikes again at 8:00 of the third overtime.
+He takes a pass from Bill Cowley in front of the Rangers' net, holds the puck for a second and flips it past Gardiner on the short side for a 2-1 victory to win the series.
+Eighty years later, Hill is still the only player in NHL history to score three overtime goals in one playoff series.

 1969: Ted Irvine of the Los Angeles Kings scores 19 seconds into overtime, setting a playoff record for fastest OT goal.
 The Kings defeat the Oakland Seals 5-4 for their first postseason overtime victory.